macrisconstantine/in-class-exercise-collection/README.md

 - Takes an input word and secretizes it by replacing all letters except the first and last with a blank.
 ### Show Primes
 - Shows prime numbers within a given range.
+### Calculate Tax
+- Very simple C script to calculate the tax on an input income figure.